When You Should Hire a Skilled Homicide Attorney in Los Angeles

 The felony murder rule is a legal principle that holds one person responsible for the death of another if they commit or attempt to commit any felony.

-This means even if someone commits a non-violent crime, such as burglary, and unintentionally kills someone in the process, they can be charged with first degree murder.
-In some cases this could mean life imprisonment without parole.
+This means even if someone commits a non-violent crime, such as burglary, and unintentionally kills someone, they can be charged with first-degree murder.
+In some cases, this could mean life imprisonment without parole.

-If you are not sure about what crimes fall under California’s felony murder rule it is best to consult an attorney before committing or attempting any crime.
+If you are unsure what crimes fall under California’s felony murder rule, it is best to consult an attorney before committing or attempting any crime.
 You may want to avoid breaking into houses altogether.

 Call an experienced Los Angeles murder defense attorney for more information on how the new felony murder law will affect your future criminal actions!